nf-core/website/markdown/developers/testing_with_gitpod.md

 # Introduction

-Gitpod is an open-source developer platform that can be spun up quickly from a Git repository, containing all the programs needed to run your pipelines.
+Gitpod is an open-source developer platform that can be spin up a little virtual machine quickly from a Git repository, containing all the programs needed to run your pipelines.
 It has many purposes, including: testing pipelines, learning Nextflow, reviewing/editing code and live views of edited markdown/HTML for webpage development.
 In addition, within Gitpod, any change can be pushed to branches for review.

-Gitpod is free (with a GitHub/GitLab/Bitbucket account) for use up to 50hours/month and allows 4 parellel workspaces (as of March 2022).
+Gitpod is free (with a GitHub/GitLab/Bitbucket account) for use up to 50hours/month, with 30GB temporary storage and allows up to 4 parellel workspaces (as of March 2022).
 It runs in your browser (recommended with Chrome, Firefox or Edge).
-You can find their extensive documentation [here](https://gitpod.io/).
+You can find their extensive documentation [here](https://gitpod.io/). nf-core members are eligible for professional source plans with unlimited hours.

 Each nf-core repository (including the nf-core webpage) should have a ready-to-go Gitpod environment waiting to be started.
 Since this is a new nf-core feature, check for the `.gitpod.yml` file in the root of the repository.
 If it's there, you're ready to start using Gitpod.
 If the file is absent, then make a fork of the repository, start a new branch, and then in your new branch copy the `.gitpod.yml` file from the [nf-core tools repository](https://github.com/nf-core/tools/blob/master/nf_core/pipeline-template/.gitpod.yml).
 Then start Gitpod from this branch.